 The current digital age has transformed the way that things work across the board.
 But there is perhaps nowhere that it has made more of a difference than in the world of business.
 We now have tools that allow us to know more about our customers and business than ever before.

-Of course, that’s if you know where to find them.
+Of course, that’s if you know where to find them and what to do with what you discover.
 The data is out there, as are the tools needed to access it, you just have to learn how to take advantage.
-In particular, business intelligence is key to an effective modern business strategy.
+This is why business intelligence is the key to an effective modern business strategy.

 Here are just a few examples of insights and advantages that can be provided through business intelligence:

 Give leadership the quick overview they need without pulling them into the weeds.
 Clearly visualize cash burn, pipeline, revenue, employee engagement, and more.
 Learn more about Executive BI dashboards here.

 BI tools can help not only track budgets, but give visual insights into financial data, potential problem areas, and overall business health.
 Learn more about financial BI dashboards here.